-Waushara County has a number of departments which impact access to housing and housing services for residents in the Town of Hancock.
+Waushara County has a number of departments which impact access to housing and housing services for residents.
 Some departments such as the Departments of Aging, Human Services, UW-Extension and the Veteran's office provide information and support for residents.
 Other departments such as Land Records, Public Health, Register of Deeds and Zoning and Land Conservation engage in administrative functions such as enforcing codes and zoning ordinances and collecting fees.
-These administrative functions can aid or hinder a community's ability to meet the housing needs of their residents.
+These administrative functions can aid or hinder the housing needs of residents within Waushara County communities.

-The Town of Hancock relies on Waushara County to administer and enforce the uniform dwelling code (UDC).
+Waushara County administers and enforces the uniform dwelling code (UDC) within the majority of the county.
+Exceptions are the City of Wautoma and the Town of Warren.
 Some communities in the state have found that enforcing the state's uniform dwelling code is not necessarily compatible with preserving some of their existing and historical housing stock.
 Many of these structures are decent, safe and affordable, but they do not conform to the UDC.
 This potential conflict can be resolved by adopting a separate building code for older structures which protects the characteristics of those structures while also protecting the health and safety of residents.